Levetiracetam for preventing seizures

-- Doctors don’t yet know whether levetiracetam can harm an unborn baby.
+- Doctors do not yet know whether Levetiracetam can harm an unborn baby.

-- The oral contraceptive pill can be used safely in women or girls who are taking levetiracetam.
+- The oral contraceptive pill can be used safely in women and girls who are taking Levetiracetam.

 - It is best that your child always has the same brand of each medicine, as there may be differences between brands.
 Keep a record of which medicines your child has.